Over the past several months, writing a post has been on my mind, but I haven’t been quite sure where to start with it.

 Even though it hurt to leave her, she was our family cat first, and she keeps my parents company.
 She loves being outside in their enclosed porch, and I get to see her via Skype and when I visit, so it’s not all that bad.

-R kept our other cat because I couldn’t fathom bringing her along on my 24+ hour journey to Austin.
+My other cat remained in Charlotte because I couldn’t fathom bringing her along on my 24+ hour journey to Austin.
 My future was uncertain – I wasn’t sure what my travel plans were, and stability was better for her.

-My partner (now dubbed “C,” even though he doesn’t care if I put his name on here), is a dog person, through-and-through.
+My partner is a dog person, through-and-through.
 Getting a cat was not a priority.
 And since I’ve wanted a dog for a few years, we agreed to get one.

 He is blind, but you’d never guess because he’s amazing at navigating around the house.
 He does it better than me (I’m super clumsy, okay?).
 He’s 5 years old and a mush.